-At launch, Google has promised that Stadia will support desktops, laptops, tablets and smartphones - without the need for a hardware box, instead running on Google's own data center.
+At launch, Google has promised that Stadia will support desktops, laptops, tablets and smartphones – but just the Pixel series to start – without the need for a hardware box, with games instead powered by Google's own data centers.

 Cut to the chase

 - When is it launching?
-At some point in 2019, with launch territories including the USA, Canada and UK.
-Latest rumors suggest another update, teaser and more details will be on their way in June 2019.
+November 19, 2019, with launch territories including the USA, Canada and UK.

 How Google Stadia works

-Good news: as long as you've got a stable and fast internet connection, and you're using a recently desktop version of the Google Chrome browser, you've got all you need to get started with Google Stadia.
+The best bit about Stadia is that as long as you've got a stable and fast internet connection, and you're using a recent version of the Google Chrome browser, you've got everything you need to get up and running.

-Getting started with a videogame on Stadia is as simple as opening a new tab up in Chrome and going to the service's Stadia.com homepage, or even jumping from a YouTube video link about the game.
+Playing a game on Stadia is as simple as opening a new tab in Chrome and going to the service's Stadia.com homepage, or even jumping from a YouTube video link about the game.

 To get started, Google will prompt you to run a connection test that checks your internet bandwidth, the latency between your computer and the servers, and any data loss.
 Google requires a streaming rate of 15Mbps, latency below 40ms, and data loss below 5%.
-With these requirements met, you’ll be ready to dive into a game.
+With these requirements met, you’ll be ready to dive in.

 The beta of Project Stream offered Assassin’s Creed Odyssey, which is nothing short of a demanding title.
-When you launched the game in your Chrome tab, it would go fullscreen, and run exactly as if it has been launched on a proper gaming computer (except without a deep graphics settings menu).
-You can play with a keyboard and mouse or connect a game controller and play that way.
+When you launched the game in your Chrome tab, it would go fullscreen, and run exactly as if it had been launched on a dedicated gaming computer (except without a deep graphics settings menu).
+You can play with a keyboard and mouse or a supported game controller, and Google's Stadia controller.

-The limits of Stadia are still being detailed, but Google has stated that Stadia will eventually be able to scale up to 8K / 120+fps frame rates, with 4K/ 60 fps play as the norm.
+The limits of Stadia are still being detailed, but Google has stated that Stadia will eventually be able to scale up to 8K / 120fps-plus frame rates, with 4K/ 60fps play as the norm.
 That's way above the standard bar for quality PC gaming.

 What you're effectively doing here is opening a new tab that pipes all your inputs to a high-end gaming PC that streams back the visuals and audio to your computer screen.
 This system is simpler than some others, which set you up with a virtual desktop that then remotely runs Steam, Origin, Battle.net, or what have you.

-In the case of Assassin’s Creed Odyssey on Stadia, you are still required to log into a Ubisoft account to play, but beta testers aren’t required to own the game.
+In the case of Assassin’s Creed Odyssey on Stadia, you're still required to log into a Ubisoft account to play, but beta testers aren’t required to own the game.